 There are five strategies for getting out of IRS debt.

 1. Offer in Compromise: a program where you can settle your tax debts for less than what you owe.
-Requires making a lump sum or short term payment plan to pay off the IRS at a reduced dollar amount.
+Requires proving that you can't pay what you owe, then making a lump sum or short-term payment plan to pay off the IRS at a reduced dollar amount.

 2. Installment agreement: a monthly payment plan for paying off the IRS.